• Skip to primary navigation

 • Butterscotch chips- Butterscotch chips are flavored with brown sugar and butter.
 You can find them at most grocery stores in the baking section near the chocolate chips.

-• Peanut butter- Like in these brown butter peanut butter cookies, you can use crunchy or creamy peanut butter depending on your preference.
-I'm on team Creamy PB because it makes the butterscotch fudge extra luscious.
+• Peanut butter- You can use crunchy peanut butter or creamy peanut butter depending on your preference.
 Make sure to use salted peanut butter.

 • Mini marshmallows- Peanut butter marshmallow squares are usually made with rainbow mini marshmallows.
-These are usually fruit flavored.
 If you're not a fan of fruity marshmallows, feel free to use regular mini marshmallows.
+Marshmallow fluff doesn't work (too melty), but you can use it to make marshmallow fluff frosting!

 • Vanilla extract- A splash of vanilla rounds out the flavor profile and enhances the other ingredients.